alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 # Why Rust?

-Talk about reasons why I learned
-- coworkers cited as an example for a better language to write in than JS
-- related, the polls showing it as the most developer happiness
-- also kinda related; discuss safety and efficiency, how it interests you since deal with high-traffic workloads and would like to introduce at work in some way
-- web assembly
+For the unfamiliar, Rust is a statically typed systems programming language that emphasizes speed and security.
+It's been repeatedly touted as the most enjoyable language to write, and it's being adopted by companines like XXX and XXX.

+Microsoft has even spent months experimenting with core system rewrites with the language, which they've deemed to be going "mostly positive".

+Finally, it's being used to optimize the delivery of robust experiences over the web through its use in web assembly.

-Once I decided to write some Rust, my next order of business was determining a use case for writing a new app.
+Alright, enough pitching.
+Since I decided to write some Rust, my next order of business was determining a use case for writing a new app.

 After mulling my personal backlog for a day, I decided that a simple blog page scaffolding script would suffice.
 After all, it seems like a good excuse to learn a language.
 Building a program that generates files has to do many things, including: